-Mission Statement: Students majoring in communication arts will, in their area of concentration, understand the theories, principles, and history of communicating arts, demonstrate competency in written, oral and visual communication skills and demonstrate knowledge of the impact on society.
+Students majoring in communication arts will, in their area of concentration, understand the theories, principles, and history of communicating arts; demonstrate competency in written, oral, and visual communication skills; and demonstrate knowledge of the impact on society.
 READ MORE

-The Communication Arts Department offers a wide range of courses designed to meet the complex and significant communication skill requirements of students.
+The Communication Arts Department offers a wide range of courses designed to meet the complex and significant theoretical and communication skill requirements in its respective professional fields.

 Broadcasting students at Union learn performance skills in front of the camera and cutting edge editing and production techniques behind the scenes as well scriptwriting, reporting, editing, and news analysis skills.
 Union graduates are in positions to influence the broadcast media.
 Recent graduates hold positions in at CNN, FoxNews, and Top 50 market stations across the country.
 Graduates also work in international media including Focus on the Family and the International Mission Board.